 Estock - All You Need To Know About The Bot

-eStock is a bot which is currently taking the world by storm.
+eStock is a bot that is currently taking the world by storm.
 It has multiple options and features that will be discussed later on in this article.
-The simple reason as to why eStock is so popular as of now is due to the fact that it works; the success rate of eStock as a bot is hard to compare with and thus, we are seeing a surge in the popularity for this bot. eStock is considered as an AIO by the botting community because of the fact that it supports a host of websites including Best Buy, Walmart, Amazon, Target, UNIQLO, The Home Depot, Pokemon Centre, New-egg and a few more too.
-One thing that you may notice is that eStock doesn’t support a website that primarily sells sneakers like many other bots nowadays do.
-The reason why many bots support sneaker websites is because the sneaker market is growing exponentially, and it shows no signs of stopping anytime soon.
+The simple reason why it is so popular as of now is due to the fact that it works; the success rate of the bot is hard to compare with and thus, we are seeing a surge in the popularity of this bot. eStock is considered as an AIO by the botting community because of the fact that it supports a host of websites including Best Buy, Walmart, Amazon, Target, UNIQLO, The Home Depot, Pokemon Centre, New-egg and a few more too.
+One thing that you may notice is that it doesn’t support a website that primarily sells sneakers like many other bots nowadays do.
+The reason why many bots support sneaker websites is that the sneaker market is growing exponentially, and it shows no signs of stopping anytime soon.
 However, this has a downside too – the mere fact that the sneaker market is booming as it is means that many bot developers are putting all their time into developing sneaker bots.
 This has opened a space in the market for bots that go past the traditional sneaker websites and help buyers purchase from other websites; eStock is one such bot that exploits this market and this can be a factor as to why this bot is so popular.

-Another reason why eStock is so popular is because it pairs a host of websites that aren’t usually supported by AIO bots with a clean, simple User Interface (UI).
-The UI is simple to navigate and isn’t too complicated and this is why eStock is described as a good bot for beginners too.
-The main page of eStock is known as the ‘Overview’ page; from this page, you can access all the other areas of the bot.
+Another reason why the bot is so popular is that it pairs a host of websites that aren’t usually supported by AIO bots with a clean, simple User Interface (UI).
+The UI is simple to navigate and isn’t too complicated and this is why it is described as a good bot for beginners too.
+The main page of the bot is known as the ‘Overview’ page; from this page, you can access all the other areas of the bot.
 The main purpose of the Overview Page is to house statistics about checkouts.
 What you will notice is that the Overview page features 3 cards – one of a blue color, one of a yellow color and one of a red color.
 The blue card, which is on the left of the Overview page, shows how much money (in US Dollars) has been spent through the bot.
-The green card, which is in the centre of the screen when you open the overview page, highlights the number of successful checkouts that have been carried out using eStock.
+The green card, which is in the center of the screen when you open the overview page, highlights the number of successful checkouts that have been carried out using eStock.
 As you can probably work out, the red card (which is located on the right of the screen), highlight the number of failed checkouts.
-When using eStock, you can almost be sure that the number on the green card will outweigh the number on the red cardboard the success rate of eStock is pretty good.
-Most bots don’t outline how many failed checkouts that have taken place and thus, it is good to see that eStock is being transparent with their statistics.
+When using the bot, you can almost be sure that the number on the green card will outweigh the number on the red cardboard the success rate is pretty good.
+Most bots don’t outline how many failed checkouts that have taken place and thus, it is good to see that the bot is being transparent with their statistics.
 The lower half of the ‘Overview’ page features a graph of recent checkouts; the graph will outline the same statistics as the green and red cards on the same page but will do this visually.

 The Overview Page also features a sidebar on the left-hand side which features links to the tasks, profiles, proxies and settings tabs.
 The page also features a few technical details like the version number of eStock and the account number of the Discord that the license key of the bot is connected to.

-eStock also features a page that is dedicated to the management of profiles.
+The bot also features a page that is dedicated to the management of profiles.
 In a similar way to the Tasks Page, the Profile page features 4 buttons that are located on the upper right of the page that can be used to control and create Profiles.
 The red button, which features the Amazon logo, can be used to redirect you to your Amazon sessions.
 The second button from the left, which is a lock, is used to redirect the user to their accounts.
 The blue plus button can be used to create Profiles (more on this later); the red button, which is located the furthest to the right, is used to import profiles.
 Profiles can be imported from AYCD or Kylin One Click.
-As of now, eStock only supports profiles that are located in the United States, Canada or the United Kingdom; this is one disadvantage of eStock as a bot.
-The developers behind eStock have suggested that they will be expanding the countries where profiles are supported in the near future, and this will be a good step to expand the operations of the bot further.
+As of now, the bot only supports profiles that are located in the United States, Canada or the United Kingdom; this is one disadvantage of the bot.
+The developers behind the company have suggested that they will be expanding the countries where profiles are supported in the near future, and this will be a good step to expand the operations of the bot further.

 After clicking the lock button, you can add accounts for Walmart, Target, Best Buy US, and Pokémon Centre; this can be done by clicking the blue plus button (after you have clicked on the lock button) and then simply entering your email address and password as well as choosing the site that you want the account for. eStock will handle the rest and create the accounts – these accounts can then be used when creating tasks.

-eStock has a page that is dedicated to the management of Proxies too.
-As you can see, the developers of eStock have clearly set out pages (that can be easily accessed through the sidebar on the left-hand side), which makes it a breeze to use this bot, even if you are a beginner.
-While we are on this topic, it must be said that the documentation provided by eStock is certainly not the best I’ve seen however, the bot is still extremely to use, and you really can’t go wrong.
+The next page is dedicated to the management of Proxies too.
+As you can see, the developers have clearly set out pages (that can be easily accessed through the sidebar on the left-hand side), which makes it a breeze to use this bot, even if you are a beginner.
+While we are on this topic, it must be said that the documentation provided is certainly not the best I’ve seen however, the bot is still extremely to use, and you really can’t go wrong.
 Furthermore, if you are in dire need of help, there is always YouTube to help.
-Back to the Proxies tab – like the other tabs, the developers behind eStock have put the main creation and controlling functions at the top right of the Proxies tab.
+Back to the Proxies tab – like the other tabs, the developers have put the main creation and controlling functions at the top right of the Proxies tab.

 The final page that can be accessed through the sidebar is the Settings page.
 Through the settings page of eStock, you can input your web hook, 2 Captcha Key, AYCD Auto solve tokens and input quick task settings too.
 You can also deactivate your key from the settings page too; simply hop over to the #commands channel and type the command ‘-reset’ in.
 This will allow you to successfully deactivate your key and the benefit of this is that you can now use the same key to access eStock from a different machine.